urbandroid-team/dont-kill-my-app/_vendors/oneplus.md

 2. Sleep standby optimization
 <br>
-OnePlus tries to learn when you are usually asleep, and in those times it will then disable the phone's network connections.
+OnePlus tries to learn when you are usually asleep, and in those times it will then disable the device's network connections.
 This setting will prevent push notifications from being delivered.